Mahi Mahi, Dorado, dolphin fish on the fly.

 Let’s get started.

-ROD: 9’ 10wt fast action rod, from Thomas and Thomas for smaller Dorado, and you can go up to 12wt is great for the big brutes.
+ROD: (I use Thomas and Thomas and recommend them) 10 wt fast action rod, for smaller Dorado, and you can go up to 12 wt for the big brutes.

-There are so many big species to catch on the fly while fishing for Mahi Mahi – it’s best to be well prepared
+There are so many large species to catch on the fly while fishing for Mahi Mahi – it’s best to be well prepared.

-REEL: A heavy duty salt water reel like Abel’s SDS reel is best
+REEL: A heavy duty salt water reel like Abel’s SDS (Sealed drag) reel is best

 LINE: 400yds of backing and a full sinking shooting head will complete the offshore outfit.